cortexproject/cortex/docs/proposals/tenant_retention.md

 ### retention period field

-We propose to introduce just one new field `RetentionPeriodPerTenant` in the Limits struct(defined at pkg/util/validation/limits.go).
+We propose to introduce just one new field `RetentionPeriod` in the Limits struct(defined at pkg/util/validation/limits.go).

-`RetentionPeriodPerTenant` setting how long historical metric data retention period per-tenant. `0` is disable.
+`RetentionPeriod` setting how long historical metric data retention period per-tenant. `0` is disable.

 Runtime config is reloaded periodically (defaults to 10 seconds), so we can update the retention settings on-the-fly.